SQL CREATE INDEX statement

 Here is a clear, practical, and complete guide to the SQL CREATE INDEX statement, including examples for MySQL, PostgreSQL, SQL Server, and Oracle, plus performance best practices.

-✅ What an INDEX Does
+What SQL CREATE INDEX statement Does

 An index speeds up data retrieval by creating a separate, optimized data structure (usually a B-tree) pointing to rows in a table.